gscarv13/twixo-bot/README.md

 - Install ruby language on your machine [here](https://www.ruby-lang.org/en/downloads/)
 - Create a Telegram account [here](https://web.telegram.org/#/login)
-- Create a Telegram bot [here](https://t.me/botfather) Click on 'Send Messege' and enter `/start`, then `/newbot` and follow the instructions
+- Create a Telegram bot [here](https://t.me/botfather) Click on 'Send Message' and enter `/start`, then `/newbot` and follow the instructions
-- Save Token, it will used in the next steps.
+- Save the Token, it will be used in the next steps.
 - Create an account at [newsapi.org](https://newsapi.org/) and save the API key.

 - Use `git clone https://github.com/gscarv13/twixo-bot.git`